NFL DFS picks, daily Fantasy lineup advice for Falcons vs. Buccaneers on 'Thursday Night Football'

 The Week 15 NFL DFS contests begin with a 'Thursday Night Football' matchup between the Tampa Bay Buccaneers and Atlanta Falcons at 8:15 p.m.
 ET.
 Bijan Robinson, Bucky Irving and Emeka Egbuka all found the end zone when these teams met earlier this year, as they'll be amongst the most sought after NFL DFS picks.
 However, they could also set back your TNF DFS salary cap quite a bit, so you'll have to complement them with low-cost alternatives.

 Both squads utilize multiple running backs, so Tyler Allgeier, Rachaad White and Sean Tucker deserve consideration for your NFL DFS strategy.
 Rostering low-risk, high-reward players is what everyone playing daily Fantasy football manager seeks, but knowing which of these options to insert into NFL DFS lineups is always the challenge.
+One of those could be the returning Mike Evans, who is active for Tampa.
 Before making any Buccaneers vs. Falcons NFL DFS picks on sites like FanDuel or DraftKings for 'Thursday Night Football,' be sure to check out the NFL DFS advice, strategy, and stacks from SportsLine daily Fantasy expert Mike McClure.

 McClure is a legendary professional DFS player with more than $2 million in career winnings.
 He uses a powerful prediction model that simulates every snap of NFL action, taking factors such as matchups, statistical trends, and injuries into account.
 This allows him to find the best DFS values that he shares only with members at SportsLine.
 His methodology has led to enormous cashes on FanDuel and DraftKings, including.
 In 2023, he finished tied for first in the DraftKings Millionaire Maker twice and the FanDuel Million once.
 Anyone who has followed him could be way up.